The other day, I posted about Gathering Point, this neat tool you can use to make social maps that update in realtime to complement stories.

 On a side note, that day, I pretty much almost crashed my car on Rt.
 30.

 En route to the mall, I had my notepad pinned against the steering wheel while I took notes from Department of Agriculture spokeswoman Samantha Krepps.

-I pulled over, as cars whizzed past at 60 miles per hour, and wrote and sent a web update using the 3G on my iPad and a bluetooth keyboard some awesome guy got me as a birthday gift.
+I pulled over, as cars whizzed past at 60 miles per hour.
+From the shoulder, I wrote and sent a web update using the 3G on my iPad and a bluetooth keyboard.
 It basically turns my iPad into a laptop.

 When I got to the den of retail excitement, mall hanger-outters like this chap were no where to be seen.
 I tweeted my butt off from the scene of the crime (which most people assumed was, indeed, a crime scene, because there was little signage identifying otherwise).

 Alas, the map post went up to No. 4 in the most viewed stories at ydr.com.

 Today, I checked the analytics and learned that the thing got 1,200 hits, 400 of which were from devices like cell phones and iPads.